dcase808/chatbot/README.md

-# Chatbot built using Microsoft GODEL and DialogRPT models
+# Chatbot built using Facebook BlenderBot and DialogRPT models